-The Board does not have legal requirements regarding the approval of international schools of optometry or opticianry.
+The Board does not have statutory authority to approve or certify international schools of optometry or opticianry.

 Continuing Education/Competency Requirements

 33. Describe the board's continuing education/competency requirements, if any.
 Describe any changes made by the board since the last review.